Popular Buckfastleigh Walks | ||

 Part of the Dartmoor way follows a relatively busy country lane. |

 Church House Inn at Holne has real character and is well worth a visit.
-It is under new management and serves great lunches and evening meals !
-(July 2019)
+This pub has recently been reopened but do check for possible closure.

 more historic walks |